- Add a primary logo for your brand

 You will need to crop your background image to fit inside the image container.
 When you click “Done,” your background image will be added to your profile page and you can see how it looks with all of the other elements on your page.

-You can also add a color overlay to your background image by selecting "Filter Color"
+You can also add a color overlay to your background image by selecting "Color Overlay"

 If you have a specific color you’d like to use and know the hex code, you can enter that to choose that as your filter color.